Table of Contents

 ii.
 Stabilized Earth Road

-The road whose foundation and the wearing surface comprise one or two compacted layers of stabilized soil is called stabilized earth road.
+A road with a foundation and wearing surface containing one or two compacted layers of stabilized soil is called a stabilized earth road.

 This road is also more durable than ordinary earth roads.